-As of June 1, 2024, there were a total of 751 out of 754 units leased in the Housing Choice Voucher program.
+As of July 1, 2024, there were a total of 749 out of 753 units leased in the Housing Choice Voucher program.

 We are working with 8 additional households from other housing authorities.
-We have 552 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and 15 under our HCV Emergency Housing Voucher (EHV) contract.
+We have 552 vouchers under our main HCV HUD contract; 187 under our Mainstream HCV contract; and 14 under our HCV Emergency Housing Voucher (EHV) contract.

-Of the 552 vouchers under our main contract, 552 vouchers are leased: 489 of 485 regular vouchers; 29 out of 29 Tenant Protection Vouchers; 2 of 3 FYI vouchers; 3 out of 5 Housing Stability Vouchers, and 26 of 30 VASH vouchers.
+Of the 552 vouchers under our main contract, 549 vouchers are leased: 488 of 485 regular vouchers; 29 out of 29 Tenant Protection Vouchers; 3 of 3 FYI vouchers; 3 out of 5 Housing Stability Vouchers, and 26 of 30 VASH vouchers.

-We have 8 existing regular HCV participants who are between units; we have issued 2 regular vouchers, and one VASH voucher to new participants.
-There are 26 households on the main waiting list which is primarily closed.
+We have 9 existing regular HCV participants who are between units; we have issued one regular voucher, and one VASH voucher to new participants.
+There are 15 households on the main waiting list which is primarily closed.

 The HRA may lease up to its baseline number of units but not more than that number each year.
 The HRA has received insufficient funding to lease all its vouchers since 2012.
 The HRA is in "short fall" for 2024.
 The 2024 budget approved by Congress includes funding to provide additional funding for agencies that are in shortfall (not enough funding to support all current participants for the rest of the year.)
-Director Lee and Rental Assistance Manager Stanfill met with the HUD Shortfall Prevention Team on April 30 where they indicated that we could continue to lease up to our maximum level.
-We spoke to HUD officials again on June 4.
-They indicated that HUD Headquarters had determined that agencies in shortfall will no longer be authorized to serve new tenants (except for VASH, FYI, Housing Stability, Project-Based, and people between units for the regular program.
+HUD Headquarters had determined that agencies in shortfall will no longer be authorized to serve new tenants (except for VASH, FYI, Housing Stability, Project-Based, and people between units for the regular program.
 Mainstream vouchers can continue to be leased.)
+The HRA has approximately 20 households who could lease vouchers under the exception.
 Shortfall funds will supplement the budget by approximately \$420,000.

-With this reduction, the HRA may only average 543 units leased each month for the remainder of the year.
+With this reduction, the HRA may only average 542 units leased each month for the remainder of the year.
 There are currently 549 households leased through the regular program.
-We may add the 4 open VASH units, the 1 open FYI voucher, the 2 open Housing Stability vouchers, the 4 open project-based, and the 8 open vouchers due to people searching.
 We will still be close to utilizing all our unit months for the year even with the new leasing restrictions.
 Our administrative fees are based upon the number of vouchers that are leased.

-189 out of 187 Mainstream vouchers are under lease.
-We have 8 existing Mainstream participants who are between units.
+185 out of 187 Mainstream vouchers are under lease.
+We have 11 existing Mainstream participants who are between units.

-14 of 15 EHV vouchers are under lease, and one has ported their voucher to a different jurisdiction.
-The program is ending, and no additional vouchers will ever be issued.
+14 EHV vouchers are under lease.
 All current participants can remain on the program for as long as needed.

-We have 72 individuals enrolled in our Family Self-Sufficiency program.
-We have had 76 FSS participants in the past 12 months.
+We have 75 individuals enrolled in our Family Self-Sufficiency program.
+We have had 84 FSS participants in the past 12 months.
 We can serve up to 75 households.
-This is the largest our FSS program has ever been!
+We now have a waiting list for this program for the first time since the program was implemented in the 1990's.